ENACT-WIREFRAME/V6/README.md

 Changes made:
 - udated mod10
+-  Audit page:
   - reworded legend to be named 'your unit'
+- Surevy page
   - remove sub-numbering and add validation placeholders
+  - fix label width

 To do: